Kego92/CSCI-3308-Project/README.md

 ## Tech Stack
 HTML, CSS, JS for frontend.
-NodeJS for API calls to stockmarket API.
+NodeJS for API calls to Polygon API.
 PostgreSQL for database.
 Handlebars for templating.

 ## Prerequisites
 Docker
+NPM

 ## How to Run Tests
-Coming soon!
+Tests are automatically ran with 'docker compose up'!

 ## Link to Deployed App
 Coming soon!